 Rapid Offender Control (ROC) Unit:

 The Rapid Offender Control Unit, or ROC Unit, focuses on four major crimes within the City of Fort Lauderdale.
 Those crimes are felony theft, burglary of a vehicle, burglary of a structure, and robbery.
 The primary objective of the ROC Unit is to respond to in-progress or just-occurred crimes and immediately begin the investigation.
 Their goal is to gather as much information as possible while at the scene and relay it to the patrol officers on the street to better enable them to locate and apprehend the offender(s).
-In addition, ROC Unit detectives work closely with the Latent Detective Unit to develop investigative leads and apprehend known offenders.
+In addition, ROC Unit detectives work closely with the Property Crimes Unit to develop investigative leads and apprehend known offenders.

 Crime Analysis Unit: